2nd European Circus History Conference to be in Copenhagen in 2027

 London is an appropriate place for an inaugural conference being the location of the original circus, Astley’s Amphitheatre, and of Dibdin’s and Hughes’ Royal Circus from which the form got its name.
 The talks and discussion will take place at Lambeth’s atmospheric Cinema Museum which is within walking distance of the sites of both circuses.

-The ambition is to have a bi-annual conference, hosted in a different European country to the preceding one, and we welcome proposals for 2027.
+The ambition is to have a biennial conference, hosted in a different European country to the preceding one, and we welcome proposals for 2027.
 We hope this first conference will result in a small surplus to assist the subsequent one.
 It will also help fund conservation treatment of a couple of Astley posters at Lambeth Archives.

 Tickets, likely to cost £50 / €60 inclusive of teas/coffees, will go on sale in September.